wdrol/wdrol.github.io/other/wiki/build-a-responsive-web-page/build-a-responsive-web-page.md

 > **Prerequisites** basic knowledge of Html and Css, a browser and text editor.
 There is a small amount of Javascript in this article, but just in one section.

 # How to Build a Responsive Web Page
 This is a deep-dive on how to build a responsive web page from scratch.
 In Parts One and Two below, we'll keep it technology-agnostic and focus solely on the Html and Css.
-In Part Three, we'll add in extras like Bootstrap, Sitecore SXA, React, and Angular to learn how those technologies impact our implementation.
+In Part Three, we'll add in extras like Bootstrap and Content Management Systems (CMS) to learn how those technologies impact our implementation.

 <br>